QChASM/AaronTools.py/README.md

 ## Installation

 AaronTools can be installed from <a href="https://pypi.org/project/AaronTools/">PyPI</a> or from GitHub.
-See the <a href="https://github.com/QChASM/AaronTools.py/wiki">Wiki</a> for installation details and usage.
+See the <a href="https://aarontools.readthedocs.io/en/latest/tutorials/install.html">installation guide</a> for more details.

 ## Citation
 If you use the Python AaronTools, please cite:

 V. M. Ingman, A. J. Schaefer, L. R. Andreola, and S. E. Wheeler "QChASM: Quantum Chemistry Automation and Structure Manipulation" <a href="http://dx.doi.org/10.1002/wcms.1510" target="_blank"><i>WIREs Comp.
 Mol.
 Sci.</i> <b>11</b>, e1510 (2021)</a>

 ## Features
 AaronTools has a wide variety of features that can be accessed through the Python API as well as command line scripts (CLSs).
 These features include, but are not limited to: